 The FPLA was amended in 1992 to require that metric (SI) units be displayed on packages to familiarize consumers with metric units so that they could learn to equate familiar quantities to the metric units of measure.
 Some manufacturers have included metric units on package labels for more than 30 years.
 The metric units have proven informative and have helped consumers learn to relate metric quantities to the equivalent U.S. customary unit quantities.

 The National Conference on Weights and Measures (NCWM) has eliminated barriers to the use of metric units in trade and commerce in all of its model laws and regulations so that the marketplace is free to use metric (SI) units when consumers and business decide to change.
 Since January 1, 2000, the Uniform Packaging and Labeling Regulation (UPLR, NIST Handbook 130) has allowed metric net quantity declarations on consumer packages not subject to Federal regulations.
 The UPLR has allowed metric labeling on non-consumer packages (those packages marked for wholesale and industrial trade) for more than 20 years.
+The Guide for Labeling Consumer Package by Weight, Volume, Count, or Measure (NIST SP 1020), provides an overview of the requirements for labeling packaged goods to be offered for sale and is based on the UPLR.

 Today, under state and local laws, all scales, gas pumps, and other weighing and measuring instruments used in trade and commerce can be calibrated to weigh or measure using the SI.
 Also, unit pricing for products sold by weight can be by the price per kilogram or price per 100 grams (e.g., if a product costs $7.69 per pound its unit price in metric units would be shown as $16.95 per kilogram or $1.69 per 100 grams).
+The Unit Pricing Guide: a Best Practice Approach to Unit Pricing (NIST SP 1181), provides comprehensive unit pricing label guidance.

 In an effort to characterize current U.S. marketplace labeling practices, the net quantity of contents statement labeling of at least 1137 packages was examined in 19 retail stores, including those that sell food, home and personal care products, hobby and arts and crafts products, automotive, hardware, office products, and pet supplies.
 The assessment found that retailers across the United States are selling both domestically packaged and imported products labeled with only metric units in the net quantity of content statement.